 3. Information of Everything

-Everything in the digital mesh produces, uses and transmits information.
-This information goes beyond textual, audio and video information to include sensory and contextual information.
+Everything in the digital mesh produces, uses, and transmits information.
+This information goes beyond textual, audio, and video information to include sensory and contextual information.
 Information of everything addresses this influx with strategies and technologies to link data from all these different data sources.
-Information has always existed everywhere but has often been isolated, incomplete, unavailable or unintelligible.
+The information has always existed everywhere but has often been isolated, incomplete, unavailable, or unintelligible.
 Advances in semantic tools such as graph databases as well as other emerging data classification and information analysis techniques will bring meaning to the often chaotic and overwhelming amount of information.

 4. Advanced Machine Learning

 In advanced machine learning, deep learning, artificially intelligent computers are now capable of deep learning using neural networks, which you can think of as brain-inspired systems capable of translating pixels into English.
 Deep neural nets move beyond classic computing and information management to create systems that can autonomously learn to perceive the world, on their own.
 For example IBM Watson.
 The explosion of data sources and the complexity of information makes manual classification and analysis infeasible and uneconomic.

 Deep neural nets automate these tasks and make it possible to address key challenges related to the information of everything trend.
 Deep neural nets (an advanced form of machine learning particularly applicable to large, complex datasets) is what makes smart machines appear "intelligent."
 Deep neural nets enable hardware or software-based machines to learn for themselves all the features in their environment, from the finest details to broad sweeping abstract classes of content.